 Hepatitis E is a liver disease caused by the hepatitis E virus (HEV).
 All HEV reported to infect humans belong to the Orthohepevirus genus.
 The Orthohepevirus genus is classified into four species, HEV-A to HEV-D, which circulate in different hosts.
 While the usual HEV causing human infection belongs to HEV-A, cases of human infection with HEV-C (also known as rat HEV) have rarely been reported, especially in immunosuppressed people.

 Clinical features of acute hepatitis E are similar to those of other types of viral hepatitis.
 Typical signs and symptoms of hepatitis E include:

-These symptoms are largely indistinguishable from those experienced during any acute phase of hepatic illness and typically last for 1 - 6 weeks.
+These symptoms are often indistinguishable from those experienced during other hepatic illnesses and typically last for 1 - 6 weeks.

 Cases of chronic hepatitis E infection have been reported in immunosuppressed people.

 Mode of transmission

 The usual HEV causing human infection is transmitted mainly through the faecal-oral route, for example, due to faecal contamination of drinking water.
 Besides, foodborne transmission can result from ingestion of undercooked meat or meat products produced from infected animals (HEV has been detected in pig livers).
 Other rare transmission routes identified include:

 - Vertical transmission from a pregnant woman to her foetus.